Fall Bucket List for Kids: 35 Top Things To Do in NYC this Fall

 One of the most picturesque times of the year in Bucks County, Pennsylvania, autumn brings in a bounty of colorful foliage.
 Photo courtesy of Visit Bucks County

-Sneak away for a long weekend at these fall-friendly haunts around the Northeast.
+Sneak away for a long weekend at these fall-friendly haunts across the Northeast.

-Take in larger-than-life art at these outdoor art parks near the city.
+Take in larger-than-life art at these outdoor art parks near New York City.
 Bonus: You'll see some stunning fall foliage, too.

 Originally published in October 2018.